data-henrik/db2-vector/geo-search/README.md

 # Db2 vector for GEO search

-see my blog post [Db2 vector for GEO search](https://data-henrik.de/2025/11/db2-vector-geo-search/) for details
+See my blog post [Db2 vector for GEO search](https://data-henrik.de/2025/11/db2-vector-geo-search/) for details.

+Files to create the table, import data, fill the vector column, and query the data are available.

 ### Summary